 You do not have to be Rockefeller to be in this position.
-This aspirational lifestyle dogs many singles, middle class families and the wealthy and is a trap that breeds over time a growing anger and rage at how powerless and lost they feel with their life.
+This aspirational lifestyle dogs many singles, middle-class families and the wealthy and is a trap that breeds over time growing anger and rage at how powerless and lost they feel with their life.

 I see a lot of couples who split up at the end of such a cycle.
 Their anger and rage is often directed at each other and often they fail to see how they contribute to the problem themselves.
 This is expressed anger and rage in one of its forms that can be quite destructive and which tends to be a pattern or cyclical in the lives of those who suffer from it.

-Addictions tend to sabotage the addicts life.
+Addictions tend to sabotage the addict’s life and can manifest any underly mental disorders that are laying dormant.
 The person becomes more and more consumed by that addictive experience, process or object whether that be drink, drugs, sex, gambling work or whatever is now the self-soothing escape from life and responsibilities.

 That rage against oneself is felt in the embrace of that addiction.
-The person self harms by lying to themselves and others about what they are doing and its impact, cost or consequences on them, their relationships or others.
+The person that is expressing anger, self-harms by lying to themselves and others about what they are doing and its impact, cost or consequences on them, their relationships or others.
 The person will tend to be in a shame-anger dynamic and self-soothes when they feel bad, ashamed or angry.

 This reinforces the self-hatred and tends to trigger more addictive impulses and so the negative behaviour occurs again.
 The downward spiral continues as they live in their pain.

-Another form of mind violence towards others is silence.
+Another form of mental violence towards others is silence.
 Silence is an insidious form of manipulation and control of others.

 Silence affords none of that.
 Silence speaks loudly in its mood, bodily expression and withdrawal or shutting down.
 The absence of direct communication affects the brain of the people around the silent angry person.

 This is known as mind violence as it tortures other people by its control and manipulation of communication through withholding.
-Mind violence in its various forms can create mental and emotional disorders in its victims and cannot be dismissed as non-violent or harmless.
+Mind violence in its various forms can create emotional and mental disorders in its victims and cannot be dismissed as non-violent or harmless.